-Brunswick County Public Housing Agency is a Public Housing Agency in Bolivia, North Carolina that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Brunswick County Public Housing Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Brunswick County Public Housing Agency serves Brunswick County.